recumbent/build-it-right-2019/PITCHME.md

 @ulend

 Note:
-- In this case The Elm Architecture, which is the Model, View, Update pattern - which evolved in Elm and is the inspiration for Redux and by extension a lot of contemporary thinking
+- In this case Tea is "The Elm Architecture" - specifically the Model, View, Update pattern - which evolved in Elm and is the inspiration for Redux and by extension a lot of contemporary thinking in client application frameworks
 - Pragmatically this provides a framework in which Elm runs your pure functions and handles the messy bits

 ---

+@ul

 * Model
 * View: `view : Model -> Html Msg`
 * Update: `update : Msg -> Model -> (Model, Cmd Msg)`

+@ulend

 Note: